 However, it’s also possible for the highly grandiose individual to be motivated to achieve actual perfection.
 Perhaps this person is musically talented and wishes to excel in the domain of classical piano.
 It’s pretty hard to fake perfection when it comes to a musical performance.
 Therefore, this individual will do everything possible to learn the techniques needed to achieve fame.
 The work that’s needed takes an inner commitment to meeting the highest standards possible.
 In fact, individuals high in grandiose narcissism may actually earn some of their reputation through this self-directed drive toward perfection.
-Having attained this state, the grandiose narcissist goes further and engages on a campaign to convince everyone else of his or her actual perfection.
+Having attained this state, the grandiose narcissist goes further and engages in a campaign to convince everyone else of his or her actual perfection.
 This perfectionistic self-promotion then becomes an added feature of the highly grandiose narcissist’s clamoring for admiration and respect.

 Finally, there’s an aspect of narcissistic grandiosity that involves the way other people, and their all-too-human flaws, are perceived.
 Truly grandiose narcissists have no patience with imperfections in others.
-They expect themselves to be perfect, and so everyone else should be too.
+They expect themselves to be perfect, and so everyone else should be, too.
 This other-oriented perfectionism may seem a bit paradoxical if you imagine that the highly grandiose narcissist wants to seem better than everyone else.
-However, it is consistent with the quality of the highly narcissistic to lack empathy with others, which would include a haughty disregard for people who seem weak.
+However, it is consistent with the quality of the highly narcissistic to lack empathy for others, which would include a haughty disregard for people who seem weak.

 Now let’s switch gears to people high in vulnerable narcissism.
 Their desire to be perfect involves the need to avoid the embarrassment of being found lacking in some quality key to their sense of identity.
-Their development of vulnerable narcissism may have occurred over time, particularly in childhood, when their parents, teachers, or other significant adults made demands on them to be the perfect athlete, musician, or student.
+Their development of vulnerable narcissism may have occurred over time, particularly in childhood, when parents, teachers, or other significant adults made demands on them to be a perfect athlete, musician, or student.
 These individuals felt that their performance had to be perfect in order to avoid the criticism and possibly harsh treatment their shortcomings or failures would generate.
-As adults, they still seek that outward approval and attention, not so they can feel better than everyone else (as is true in grandiose narcissism) but to avoid having their self-esteem further damaged.
+As adults, they still seek that outward approval and attention, not so they can feel better than everyone else (as is true in grandiose narcissism), but to avoid having their self-esteem further damaged.

 Taking all of these factors into account, the main findings to emerge from the meta-analysis were that those high on the grandiose form of narcissism were, as the authors expected, more likely to be high on self-oriented perfectionism, other-oriented perfectionism, and perfectionistic self-promotion.
 Their demand for perfection is, in the words of the authors, “more than just an extreme need for achievement and may involve a willingness in pursuit of status, power, dominance, and physical beauty” (p.
 98).
-Further, as expected, those high on vulnerable narcissism are preoccupied with perfection to avoid criticism, but it is criticism that they fully expect to receive; “Vulnerable narcissists expect and perceive criticism, judgment, and pressure from others” (p.
+Further, as expected, those high on vulnerable narcissism are preoccupied with perfection to avoid criticism, but it is criticism that they fully expect to receive: “Vulnerable narcissists expect and perceive criticism, judgment, and pressure from others” (p.
 99).

-To sum up, if you know someone who would qualify as high in grandiose narcissism, it’s helpful to keep in mind how internally driven this person is to achieve the impossible.
+To sum up, if you know someone who would qualify as high in grandiose narcissism, it’s helpful to keep in mind how internally driven this person may be to achieve the impossible.
 It might also make it impossible for you to tolerate this person’s eternal quest for the ideal state of being.
 If the person is high on vulnerable narcissism, though, there are ways you can offer help and support.
-Achieving fulfillment doesn’t have to mean achieving perfection but, sadly, for some high in narcissism, it may seem like the only route.
+Achieving fulfillment doesn’t have to mean achieving perfection, but, sadly, for some high in narcissism, it may seem like the only route.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.